embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 can be done separately.

 ### Toolchain
-The user can decide whether **buildroot** should build its own toolchain or use an external toolchain.
+The user can decide whether **Buildroot** should build its own toolchain or use an external toolchain.
 This resulting toolchain is designed to work within the **Buildroot** context.
 Unfortunately these toolchains have absolute symbolic links compiled within the binaries.
 As a result the toolchains are not portable